-How to complete Form 706NA
+How To Complete Form 706NA

-First, enter the decedent's name and the other information called for on the first page above the Tax Computation.
-Then complete questions 1a-10c on the top of the second page.
+First, enter the decedent's name and the other information called for in Part I. Then complete questions 1a-11 in Part III.

-The tax is imposed on the decedent's gross estate in the United States, reduced by allowable deductions.
-Compute the gross estate in the United States on Schedule A. Reduce the Schedule A total by the allowable deductions to derive the taxable estate on Schedule B, and figure the tax due using the Tax Computation schedule.
+The estate tax is imposed on the decedent's gross estate in the United States, reduced by allowable deductions.
+Compute the gross estate in the United States on Schedule A. Reduce the Schedule A total by the allowable deductions to derive the taxable estate on Schedule B, and figure the tax due using the Tax Computation schedule (Part II).